OwlfaceGames/issue-from-comment/README.md

 I love neovim, it's features and community.
 Despite this there is one thing that I used to do all the time in vscode that I just haven't been able to find a good replacement for in neovim.
 The ability to create a gh issue directly from a TODO comment then automatically add the issue number to the comment.
 That's what this plugin does.
 Even though I work solo I rely heavily on gh issues and projects to manage my work and being able to create issues quickly from my editor and have them tied to a specific line via an issue number is essential for my workflow.

+Everything this plugin does can be mapped to a couple of keystrokes.

 Anyhoo I created this plugin for myself and if I decide it needs some new features I will add them also for myself.

 So far I am absolutely loving using it so I figured why not share it and see if other people get something out of it too.